By Roman Pakholkov, founder and CEO, Promwad Innovation Company

 - industrial automation

 - consumer electronics

 - government and/or military equipment

 Licenses for technologies or software platforms are purchased in areas where these developments are applied in a developing market.
 This can be seen in the distribution of digital television.
-Europe, coupled with Russia, is catching up with the United States, followed by developing countries (for example, African countries).
+Europe is catching up with the United States, followed by developing countries (for example, African countries).
 Accordingly, design houses can predict where and when certain types of licenses will be in demand.